rochoa85/PepFun2/README.md

 ![Fig4](images/code_fig_4.png)

-Finally an extra function is included to convert from SMILES to a peptide sequence based on the mapping of amino acid bases.
+Finally an extra function is included to convert from SMILES to a peptide sequence based on the mapping of amino acid weights.
 For the example, we show how to generate the SMILES for the sequence 'PEPTIDE', and then how to use the SMILES to recover the initial sequence.

 ```Python
 # Input sequence and generation of SMILES using the Sequence module of PepFun